What can you do with an English language degree?

-What is an English Language Degree?
+What is English language?

 As a result, it is no surprise that every year, thousands of prospective students choose to study the English language with all of its quirks, faults, and contradictions.

-The primary purpose of an English Language degree is to understand and explore the way in which English has evolved and developed over time to become useable in a huge variety of formal and informal situations and by a huge variety of people.
+The primary purpose of an English language degree is to understand and explore the way in which English has evolved and developed over time to become useable in a huge variety of formal and informal situations and by a huge variety of people.

 Native English speakers may expect English language studies to be fairly natural for them, but the task of studying the language in a degree course is not something to be taken lightly, and it will certainly be a test of your ability as a student.

-However, a good English Language degree from a respected university can provide big opportunities both in postgraduate academia and in the ever more competitive jobs market.
+However, a good English language degree from a respected university can provide big opportunities both in postgraduate academia and in the ever more competitive jobs market.

-What do you learn on an English Language degree?
+What do you learn on an English language degree?

-As with many degrees, the specifics of an English Language degree depend heavily on which university you choose to apply to.
+As with many degrees, the specifics of an English language degree depend heavily on which university you choose to apply to.

 As well as this, not every university offers it as a standalone subject; many will offer it in conjunction with related subjects such as linguistics or literature, and many also offer other joint honours courses.